 When people have outstanding medical bills they cannot afford to pay, they have what’s referred to as medical debt.
 In fact, nearly 100 million people — that’s 4 in 10 adults in the U.S. — have medical debt.
 This includes nearly 11 million people who owe more than $2,000 and 3 million people who owe more than $10,000.
 Black adults (16 percent) report a disproportionate amount of medical debt compared to white adults (9 percent).

-100 million adults in the U.S. have medical debt
+100 million people in the U.S. have medical debt

 11 million people in the U.S. owe more than $2,000 in medical debt